danielscholl-osdu/legal/provider/legal-azure/README.md

 ...
 ```

-You will need to configure access to the remote maven repository that holds the OSDU dependencies.
+You may need to configure access to the remote maven repository that holds the OSDU dependencies.
 This file should live within `~/.m2/settings.xml`:
 ```bash
 $ cat ~/.m2/settings.xml
 <?xml version="1.0" encoding="UTF-8"?>